status-im/specs/docs/stable/3-whisper-usage.md

 ### Contact code topic

-Contact code topic is used to facilitate the discovery of X3DH bundles so that the first message can be PFS-encrypted.
+Nodes use the contact code topic to facilitate the discovery of X3DH bundles so that the first message can be PFS-encrypted.

 Each user publishes periodically to this topic.
 If user A wants to contact user B, she SHOULD look for their bundle on this contact code topic.